aptech/docs/docs/CR-lapgschur.rst

 Purpose
 ----------------

 Compute the generalized Schur form of a pair of real or complex general matrices.

 Format
 ----------------
-.. function:: lapgschur(A, B, sort_type)
+.. function:: lapgschur(A, B[, sort_type])

     :param A: real or complex general matrix.
     :type A: NxN matrix